Marvin-Brouwer/open-adr/README.md

 * [x] See if we can add `pattern:md` templates
   This is so we can use this for tooling later.
   It will basically just be string yaml template, but the tooling will validate (and code complete) markdown.
-* [ ] Create simple node package to convert yml to markdown and pdf
+* [~] Create simple node package to convert yml to markdown and pdf
+  > Replaced with remark setup
 * [x] Add actual examples
 * [ ] Setup pipeline for publishing spec
 * [ ] Add usage guide